borjaIgartua/borjaigartua.github.io/_pages/pronoide.md

         url: /pronoide/mobile/android
         class: multiple_row_image bottom
     title: Mobile
-    excerpt: 'My first courses as Trainer was the ones that I was more knowledge about.
-I taught **359 hours** of iOS and Android courses of a lot of different levels from the most basic to the most advanced.'
+    excerpt: 'My first courses as a Trainer were the ones in which I was more experienced.
+I taught **359 hours** of iOS and Android courses of a lot of different levels from the most basic to the most advanced ones.'
     size: teaser-small
     url: "/pronoide/mobile"
     btn_label: "Read More"